-If you are using ADAP ERF funds to support ADAP personnel, include biographical sketches for persons occupying the positions described in Attachment 2, not to exceed two pages in length.
-In the event that a biographical sketch is included for an identified individual whom you have not yet hired, please include a letter of commitment from that person with the biographical sketch.
+If you are using ADAP ERF funds to support ADAP personnel, include biographical sketches for persons occupying the key positions described in Attachment 2, not to exceed two pages in length per person.
+In the event that a biographical sketch is included for an identified individual not yet hired, include a letter of commitment from that person with the biographical sketch.